 Trains are large, very heavy, and often traveling at great speeds.
 Collisions between a train and anything else produce damage and injuries to any people involved.
-In Texas, railroad tracks crisscross the quarter of a million-plus square miles of land, with trains from many different railroads flying along those rails, and crossing publicly travelled streets and highway at an enormous number of crossings.
+In Texas, railroad tracks crisscross the quarter-of-a-million-plus square miles of land, with trains from many different railroads flying along those rails and crossing publicly traveled streets and highway at an enormous number of crossings.

-That’s a lot of opportunity for accidents, and for injuries to train crews, passengers, people, vehicles, bicycles, even buildings near the tracks.
+That’s a lot of opportunities for accidents and for injuries to train crews, passengers, people, vehicles, bicycles, even buildings near the tracks.
 The injuries and property damage can be enormous, and recovering compensation for the injuries involves many different laws and, often, the technical details of railroading.

 Types of Metrorail or Train Accidents

 Railway accidents consist of several different types, which tend to have different causes and injury patterns:

 - Derailments, which can involve any number of railroad cars (and may involve secondary collisions with buildings, vehicles, etc., depending on where the derailment occurs)

 - Collisions between a train and a motor vehicle